 Every day there are news reports of gruesome murders that cause most of us to cringe.
 We’re fascinated but repulsed.
 It seems these serial killers share the same fascination without the repulsion.
 According to today’s infographic, they might just be wired that way.
 An abnormal chromosome is all it takes to distinguish a serial murderer from a regular person.
 Sociopaths are particularly interesting killers.
 And according to today’s infographic, many serial killers experience abuse as a child.

 2645.
 10 Bizarre Theories About Movies & Television!!
 Casey and Andy.
 The Egg.
 Big_27bee0ef05149a788cf7484c5508a59d1b747a2e.jpg (JPEG Image, 1680 × 1050 pixels) - Scaled (66%) Bizarre Suicide.
 1994's MOST BIZARRE SUICIDE At the 1994 annual awards dinner given by the American Association for Forensic Science, AAFS President Don Harper Mills astounded his audience in San Diego with the legal complications of a bizarre death.

-Makes you think – The way you think about time has a big effect on your behavior by Marshall Brain | June 23, 2010 This is a fascinating video that looks at the different ways that human beings perceive time and the effects that these perceptions have on our behavior: The video starts by identifying six ways to perceive time: 1) Looking at the past as “the good old times” (past positive) 2) Looking at the past as a time filled with regrets and failure (past negative) 3) Present Hedonistic – focused on maximizing immediate pleasure and minimizing immediate pain 4) Present Fated – things happen because of my conditions 5) Future oriented, working to succeed in the future.
+Makes you think – The way you think about time has a big effect on your behavior.
+By Marshall Brain | June 23, 2010 This is a fascinating video that looks at the different ways that human beings perceive time and the effects that these perceptions have on our behavior: The video starts by identifying six ways to perceive time: 1) Looking at the past as “the good old times” (past positive) 2) Looking at the past as a time filled with regrets and failure (past negative) 3) Present Hedonistic – focused on maximizing immediate pleasure and minimizing immediate pain 4) Present Fated – things happen because of my conditions 5) Future oriented, working to succeed in the future.
 6) Future oriented, focused on an afterlife Some fun facts that come from the video: - “Protestant countries have higher gross national products than catholic countries.”

 This list corrects erroneous beliefs that are currently widely held about notable topics.
 Each misconception and the corresponding facts have been discussed in published literature.
 Note that each entry is formatted as a correction; the misconceptions themselves are implied rather than stated.
-History List of common misconceptions

-Top 6 Sites that Inspire and Educate If you’re a professional who likes to be intellectually stimulated and you enjoy keeping up with the latest news and breaking trends, the internet provides you with an endless choice of carefully curated sites to visit.
+Arts and culture.
+Top 6 Sites that Inspire and Educate.
+If you’re a professional who likes to be intellectually stimulated and you enjoy keeping up with the latest news and breaking trends, the internet provides you with an endless choice of carefully curated sites to visit.

 Today, we bring you six of them that we believe are leaps and bounds above the rest.
 These sites will not only educate you on topics ranging from business and technology to art and design, they’ll motivate you to find your own, original ideas and see them through.
 They’re culturally relevant, they’re idea driven and most of all, they’re deeply inspirational.
 TED is short for three incredibly important subjects in our modern world; technology, entertainment and design.
 Started in 1984, TED brings together the most brilliant minds to teach us about issues that matter.
 Budget Plans Cartoon - Shared Sacrifice vs. Human Sacrifice.
 The Manifestation Code.
-Table of contents (With last update date) Cover Foreword (August 13, 2009) Part 1.
+Table of contents.
+(With last update date) Cover Foreword (August 13, 2009) Part 1.

 Quantum theory and consciousness Preface to part 1 (April 12, 2000) Chapter 1.